NikishkinSY/CarsApp/README.txt

 Additional:
 - bower not works correctly (Visual Studio 2015 Update 2) that is why for front-libs used copy-paste files (you also can use Nuget)
-- gulp is off for better evaluation of project
+- gulp functions disabled for better evaluation of project
 - add swagger for testing Web Api "~/swagger/ui"
 - exception logging enabled